snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/api/index.md

 With the [**Event Specifications API**](https://console.snowplowanalytics.com/api/msc/v1/docs), you can efficiently manage event specifications programmatically.
 Whether you want to retrieve, create, edit, publish, deprecate, or delete event specifications, the API provides the necessary endpoints and functionalities.

 :::note
-In the current API, we refer to all data and entry points for event specifications as "tracking scenarios."
-We're working on a new version, and in a future update, we'll use the name "event specifications" for them.
+In the previous API version (V1), event specifications were referred to as 'tracking scenarios.
 :::

 ## Getting Started